GazzolaLab/MiV-OS/CONTRIBUTING.md

 2. I'm struggling in using MiV-OS for my project! - Please open the issue with the label `help wanted` and explain the details of the problem and issue.
 We would gladly reach you to assist.
 3. How can I contribute!? - If you already wrote the patch, you can open a `pull request` with the changes to the `update_<version>` branch.
 Ensure the code passes the [formatting and styles](#formatting-and-styleguide).
 The PR should clearly describe the problem and solution.
 Include all relevant issue numbers if applicable.

-## Before I get started contributing,
+## Before I get start contributing

 Below are steps of how to setup developing environment.
 We mainly use `poetry` to manage the project, although most of the important commands will be provided in `Makefile`.